 3. Noncombustible: The non-combustible material forms the outer walls.
 And the floor and roof are made of non-combustible material or slow-burning material.
 Metal garages fall in this class and can have a discount of about 30% over the class 2 structure’s insurance rates.

 4. Masonry Noncombustible: In this class, poured concrete, load-bearing bricks, or cinder blocks create the outer walls.
 The floor system employs structural steel or poured concrete with steel.
 Sheds of this class have better fire-resistance and typically have lower insurance fares.

 5. Modified Fire-resistive: Multi-storey buildings fall in this class like shopping malls or corporate offices.
 These buildings have additional fireproofing, making insurance rates lower than the four mentioned above.

 6. Fire-resistive: This class has the same structure as class Five but includes better fire-safety equipment and techniques.
 The better the fire safety, the lower the insurance rates.

 Insurance companies consider this classification for pricing the premiums of buildings up to 15K sq.
 Ft.
 After this area limit, insurers analyze the structures separately to calculate the insurance rates.

-So, you can see that metal buildings are more secured and reliable, and that’s why insurance companies offer lower premiums for metal building insurance.
-Hence, buy the best metal garage for your requirement and insure it economically.
+So, you can see that metal buildings are more secure and reliable, and that’s why insurance companies offer lower premiums for metal building insurance.
+Hence, buy the best metal garage for your requirement and ensure it economically.

-You’ll also get a 20-year rust-through warranty, 10-year panel warranty, 1-year workmanship warranty, and free delivery & installation on our all garages.
+You’ll also get a 20-year rust-through warranty, 10-year panel warranty, and 1-year workmanship warranty on all garages.
 Order today!
-For ordering your metal garage or any other support, talk to our building experts at 828-848-9866.
+For ordering your metal garage or any other support, talk to our building experts at (704)-823-6732.